Spacetivity/Blocko/README.md

 2. Access the Ludo game using the specified commands or interact with in-game components.
 3. Enjoy playing 'Mensch Ärgere dich nicht!' with your friends or other players on the server.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, feel free to submit pull requests or raise issues in the repository.

 ## License

 This project is licensed under [MIT License](LICENSE).